Ashok0/EnderalVREssentials/README.md

 * R.A.S.S.
 1. Select Options > Raining and set this option to "Off" if you dislike waterdroplet effects on the camera when it is raining.

+## Updating

+This Wabbajack modlist will be updated regularly with the latest versions of all its included mods.
+If the Wabbajack is updated, just re-download [Enderal.VR.Essentials.wabbajack](https://github.com/Ashok0/EnderalVREssentials/releases/) and re-install the Wabbajack file to keep your mods up to date with a single click.
+Be sure to set the "Installation Location" to the same path used during the original installation and tick "Overwrite Installation" before hitting the "Run" button.
+Updating should be much quicker than the initial installation process.

+Wabbajack will delete all files that are not part of its modlist when updating!
+Your downloads folder will not be touched.
+If you have installed additional mods not included in the Wabbajack, you will need to re-install them manually if you choose to update your mods via the Wabbajack file.
+You can alternatively update your mods manually through Mod Organizer 2.

 # YOU'RE ALL DONE!
 ENJOY ENDERAL: FORGOTTEN STORIES IN VR!
 ALL STEPS BEYOND THIS POINT ARE OPTIONAL.